p-m-p/p-m-p.github.io/blog/dont-fouc-up-your-web-components/index.md

 To avoid the layout shift entirely the list of fallback links needs to occupy the same amount of vertical space as the share button.
-I could have tried to display the list items inline but that wouldn't go any way to removing the flash of unstyled content.
-To solve both issues at once I made the fallback work in a similar way to the the share button by using a popover to display the links and a button as the trigger.
+I could have tried to display the list items inline but that wouldn't go any way to resolving a flash of unstyled content, the links swapping to the button.
+To solve both issues I made the fallback work in a similar way to the the share button by using a popover to display the links with a button as the trigger.

 ```html
 <share-button>